Cosmology and Structure Formation

 Current Research

-• testing the standard model, quantifying tensions with other cosmological probes
+• Testing the standard model, quantifying tensions with other cosmological probes

-• constraints on interacting dark matter models
+• Constraints on interacting dark matter models

 • Combining weak lensing and galaxy cluster clustering as a probe

-• the promise of weak lensing voids as cosmological probes in the era of Euclid and Rubin
+• The promise of weak lensing voids as cosmological probes in the era of Euclid and Rubin

 • Understanding the linkage between HI and the star formation rate in galaxies over a range of environments